roman-milk/roman-milk.github.io/whos-the-boss.md

+===

- ****** Who's The Boss?
-Ch.
-04 ****** byJs_Keeper© I paid the bill, allowing her plenty of time to get naked for me, and a little extra time to wait anxiously for my arrival.
+I paid the bill, allowing her plenty of time to get naked for me, and a little extra time to wait anxiously for my arrival.
 By the time I entered the restroom, there was a guy in the stall next to her and another at the urinal.
 The door to her stall was locked when I tried it.

  "MLS," I said tapping on the door.
 When she cracked to door and peered out, I pushed my way in as she attempted to cover her naked body with her arms.
 I closed and locked the door, and then pulled her arms down to her side.
 I looked over her delicious body slowly and deliberately.
 I could see that she was trembling slightly, either due to nervousness or the chill in the air.
 I noticed her erect nipples and gently cupped my warm hands under her tits, lifting them slightly as I lowered my mouth to kiss one then the other.
 I started with soft kisses; then went to sucking, then pulling the distended flesh outward between my lips, and finally biting more roughly.